Podium Design System

 Design System v1.1

-• Design component
+• Design and document the component

-• Weekly internal review with the design team
+• Internal review with the design team

-• Testing the component
+• Testing and iteration

 Site Space